 - Each player present at the game and eligible to play will be in the batting order.

-- All players will bat and play at least two innings in the field.
+- Teams bat the entire roster of players at the game and each player must play at least two innings in the field.

 - The playing order roster will also be the batting order for the entire game unless a player becomes sick or injured during the game. (i.e. any player from the playing order roster may not substitute for R1 unless R1 becomes sick or injured).
 The umpire and scorekeeper of the opposing team must have batting order of all players present at the beginning of each game.

 - A player or players may be freely substituted when a team takes the field.
 Substitutions do not have to be given to the umpire or opposing team scorekeeper during the game.